Linux - History, Terms, and Concepts

 Partitions: For a very basic desktop system you only need one partition mounted as / (root) with a minimum size of about 20 GB (Mint).
 Unless your hard disk or SSD space is severly limited about 50 GB (at least) is a more reasonable choice.

-/home partition: by default /home is in the system partition so the disk space can be shared among system and user data; however, there are advantages to having a separate /home partition, such as easily keeping your data and user settings when you upgrade to a new major release of your distribution, and installing and using more than one Linux system.
+/home partition: by default /home is in the system partition so the disk space can be shared among system and user data; however, there are a few advantages to having a separate /home partition, such as keeping your data and user settings when you upgrade to a new major release of your distribution.
+On the other hand, you can do this e.g. with the Backup and Restore tool.
 In both cases there is a chance of incompatible user settings.
+When in doubt stick to the default i.e. no separate /home partition.

-Encrypt home directory: usually, but not always, a good idea.
+Encrypting the home directory is usually, but not always, a good idea.

-Notebooks: very much recommended - they can get lost or stolen easily.
+Notebooks: encryption is very much recommended - they can get lost or stolen easily.
 Obviously it means using a sufficiently strong login password.
 See section Tools/Keyring for details.

 A strong password should be at least 12 characters long and must not be based on dictionary words.
 Use upper case, lower case, and digits, but do not substitute digits for letters: good old simple passwords like netw0rk or g0ldf1sh can be cracked almost instantly nowadays.